 C.S.
-Lewis is a legend in the Mormon world.
-He has been quoted countless times in General Conference and in church magazines.
+Lewis is a legend in the Latter-day Saint world.
+He has been quoted countless times in general conference and in church magazines.
 His books are widely read by children and adults alike, but he seems to have a special niche within the Latter-day Saint community.
 (In fact, S. Michael Wilcox named him one of the 10 great souls he wants to meet in heaven!)
 We did a little digging to find out just why and came up with the top three reasons.

 1. He helps us with missionary work and Sunday School comments.

-2. His ideas are easily related to Mormon doctrine.
+2. His ideas are easily related to our doctrine.